rauhs/klang/README.md

 * Go through the `TODO:` items in `klang/core.cljs`
 * We should probably cut off ridicioulsy long messages and just allow the user to click on it to dump the object to the console.
+* We should dump all meta information of the log message when user clicks on it.
+  But not display it in the UI.
+This would allow for compact yet rich messages.
+  Macros should attach line number and filename to the meta ifno.

 ## Ideas